Close Alert Banner

 • Electromyography and nerve conduction studies

-About your appointment
+Before your appointment

 What is an EEG?

 An EEG records "brain waves" on a computer.
-It doesn't hurt, and has no side effects.
-It gives us information about brain activity, and can help us decide if there is a problem.
+It doesn't hurt and has no side effects.
+It gives us information about brain activity and can help us decide if there is a problem.
 We also use EEGs to monitor children and youth with brain conditions like seizures.
 It usually takes about an hour.

 On the morning of the test, wash your child's hair.
 Don't use gel, mousse or hairspray.
-Your child can eat as usual, but should not have anything with caffeine in it (like Coke, Pepsi, coffee, tea or energy drinks).
+Your child can eat as usual but should not have anything with caffeine in it (like Coke, Pepsi, coffee, tea or energy drinks).
 Make sure your child uses the washroom before you come into the lab.

 What about medications?